Hans Werner Henze: An established composer

 Henze lived with his partner Fausto Moroni from the early sixties, and Moroni planned and planted the hillside garden around La Leprara.
 Moroni cared for the composer when he suffered a nervous breakdown during which he barely spoke and had to be encouraged to eat.
 In 2007, shortly after Henze's sudden recovery, Moroni died after a lengthy battle with cancer.
 Elogium Musicum (2008), for large orchestra and chorus singing Henze's own Latin text, is a memorial to his partner of more than forty years.

 In 1995 Henze received the Westphalian Music Prize, which has carried his name since 2001.
 Invited by Walter Fink, he was the tenth composer featured in the annual Komponistenporträt of the Rheingau Musik Festival in 2000, but owing to illness he did not attend.
 The music included his Requiem.
 On 7 November 2004, Henze received an honorary doctorate in Musicology from the Hochschule für Musik und Theater München (University for Music and Performing Arts, Munich).
 In 1975 he became an Honorary Member of the Royal Academy of Music, London.
 The English version of his autobiography, Bohemian Fifths, was published in 1998.

+Shortly before Henze's death Donald Macleod interviewed him for the BBC Radio 3 series Composer of the Week (broadcast ca 2010, including recordings of Henze's works).
+In 2023 extracts from these interviews were rebroadcast in a special series celebrating the eightieth anniversary of the programme.

 Henze died in Dresden on 27 October 2012 at the age of 86.